 Social and Behavioral Sciences Interest Group

-The Social and Behavioral Sciences Interest Group (SoBIG) reads and discusses works of mutual interest in the philosophy of the social sciences, and in moral and prudential psychology in philosophy or the social sciences.
+The Social and Behavioral Sciences Interest Group (SoBIG) reads and discusses works of mutual interest in the philosophy of the social sciences, particularly in social thought and political economy.
 We select readings for a variety of reasons: to keep up on the most exciting developments in the field, to help participants examine literature relevant to their research projects, to provide feedback on works in progress being written by SoBIG participants, to revisit classic articles in the literature, and sometimes just to have fun discussing a topic related to the social sciences.
-For information, please contact Valerie Tiberius ([email protected]) or Marshall Peterson ([email protected]).
+For information, please contact Henri Chastain ([email protected])

 Subscribe to our mailing list